-Poking around in the back garden the second week of November, I came upon a clump of fall-blooming azure ‘Arendsii’ monkshood (Aconitum carmichaelii [Arendesii Group] ‘Arendsii’, 72 inches / 180 cm, Zone 3) in full flower and looking like several frosty nights have only spurred it on.
+Poking around in the back garden in early November one year, I came upon a clump of fall-blooming azure ‘Arendsii’ monkshood (Aconitum carmichaelii [Arendesii Group] ‘Arendsii’, 72 inches / 180 cm, Zone 3) in full flower and looking like a few frosty nights had only spurred it on.
 I always forget about this plant until it erupts in gorgeous bloom so late in the season and just before the first snowflakes are expected.
 This monkshood is a real trooper, producing its lovely deep blue helmet-shaped flowers right up against the edge of biting hard frost.

-My ‘Arendsii’ monkshoods are the tallest of the cultivars and reach almost maximum height growing in light shade.
-Grown in more sun, they would really tower over the landscape and possibly need staking.
-Most other cultivars are shorter (no staking required) and bloom somewhat earlier, from midsummer through early fall.
+‘Arendsii’ monkshoods are the tallest of the cultivars and reach almost maximum height growing in light shade.
+Grown in more sun, they would really tower over the landscape.
+Most other cultivars are shorter and bloom somewhat earlier, from midsummer through early fall.
 The same deep blue flower can be had in ‘Bressingham Spire’ (36 inches / 90 cm, Zone 3), with shorter stems and early fall bloom period.

 Monkshood adapts to light shade to full sun, requiring only consistently moist soil.
 It’s a long-lived and reliable perennial, and will reach maximum height in full sun, where a thick leaf mulch is helpful to preserve soil moisture.
 My clump of ‘Arendsii’ has been in the garden for more than 10 years.
 All monkshoods make good cut flowers, too.